Licences & complementary agreements

 Other complementary agreements

 When launching a FOSS project, it may by useful to sign with participants a specific contract, in order to aggregate and assign the copyrights of open source code in favour of a single sponsor.
-The CA may authorise the sponsor deciding alone about the participation of new “contributors”, the opportunity of public distribution, the licensing conditions (one or more acceptable licences could be defined in the agreement, however the sponsor could have the right to change the licence, to adopt a new licence version, to authorise dual licensing, to publish a FOSS exception list for larger works etc.).
+The CLA may authorise the sponsor deciding alone about the participation of new “contributors”, the opportunity of public distribution, the licensing conditions (one or more acceptable licences could be defined in the agreement, however the sponsor could have the right to change the licence, to adopt a new licence version, to authorise dual licensing, to publish a FOSS exception list for larger works etc.).

 Projects like the Linux kernel or Mozilla where successfully developed without any CA. However, without unique sponsor, these projects may be subject to intensive forking and updating their licence may become impossible (lack of unanimity between many authors).